opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 authors:
   - rithinp
   - ylwu
+  - kolchfa
 date: 2025-05-05
 categories:
   - technical-posts
 meta_keywords: MCP, OpenSearch, AI agents, tool calling, LangChain, Claude
 meta_description: Learn about OpenSearch's new MCP (Model Control Protocol) support, enabling AI agents to safely and efficiently interact with your search data through standardized tool interfaces.
 ---

 [The Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is a standardized communication framework that solves the integration complexity between AI agents and external tools.
-Without MCP, developers face significant technical overhead as each tool integration requires implementing custom code for specific API endpoints, parameter schemas, response formats, and error handling patterns.
+Without MCP, you may face significant technical overhead, because each tool integration requires implementing custom code for specific API endpoints, parameter schemas, response formats, and error handling patterns.
 This fragmentation creates maintenance challenges and slows development velocity.
 MCP addresses these issues by providing a unified protocol layer with consistent interfaces for tool discovery, parameter validation, response formatting, and error handling.
 The protocol establishes a contract between AI applications and tool providers' servers, enabling seamless interoperability through standardized JSON payloads and well-defined behavioral expectations.
-This standardization means developers can integrate new tools with minimal code changes, as the agent only needs to communicate with MCP's consistent interface rather than learning each tool's proprietary API structure.
+This standardization means that you can integrate new tools with minimal code changes, because the agent only needs to communicate with the consistent MCP interface rather than adapting to each tool's proprietary API structure.

-This diagram shows the difference:
+Here’s a side-by-side look at the two approaches.
 On the left, the agent connects directly to each tool, requiring custom integration for every connection.

-On the right, LLM uses Model Context Protocol to connect with the tools exposed.
+On the right, a large language model (LLM) uses Model Context Protocol to connect with the tools exposed.
 MCP serves as an intermediary layer, simplifying communication and creating a cleaner, more scalable architecture.

 ![MCP Architecture Comparison](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/MCP-Before-After.png){: .img-fluid}

-# Section 1: OpenSearch MCP Server
+## Section 1: OpenSearch MCP Server

+OpenSearch provides two ways to run an MCP server: a [built-in option](#section-11-built-in-mcp-server) starting in version 3.0, and a [standalone option](#section-12-standalone-opensearch-mcp-server) for earlier versions or external deployments.

-## Section 1.1: Built in MCP Server
+### Section 1.1: Built-in MCP server

-OpenSearch 3.0 ships an experimental MCP Server inside the ML Commons plugin.
-The server publishes a core set of tools as first‑class MCP endpoints over a streaming SSE interface (`/_plugins/_ml/mcp/sse`).
-An LLM agent —for example, LangChain's ReAct agent—can simply connect and discover what the server offers, and then invoke the tools with JSON arguments without you writing any adapter code or opening up ad-hoc REST endpoints.
+OpenSearch 3.0 ships an experimental MCP Server as part of the ML Commons plugin.
+The server publishes a core set of tools as first‑class MCP endpoints over a streaming Server-Sent Events (SSE) interface (`/_plugins/_ml/mcp/sse`).
+An LLM agent ---for example, LangChain's ReAct agent---can simply connect and discover the tools the server offers, and then invoke the tools using JSON arguments.
+No custom adapter code or extra REST endpoints required.

-The OpenSearch MCP Server solves the last-mile problem of giving agents safe and real-time access to your search data.
-In practice this means that every index in the cluster - your product catalog, logs, or vector store can all be queried, summarized, or cross-referenced by whatever agent framework you prefer via the MCP server.
+The OpenSearch MCP Server solves the last-mile problem of giving agents safe, real-time access to your search data.
+In practice, this means that every index in the cluster, whether your product catalog, logs, or vector store, can be queried, summarized, or cross-referenced by your preferred agent framework using the MCP server, as shown in the following illustration.

 ![MCP Server Architecture](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/mcp-server-architecture.png){: .img-fluid}

 For comprehensive API documentation and implementation details, visit the [MCP Server APIs documentation](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/mcp-server-apis/index/).

-### Quick Start:
+Key benefits of using the built-in server include:

+* **Unified data platform integration**: Provides native capabilities that let AI agents seamlessly perform search, analytics, and vector store operations.
+* **Streamlined infrastructure**: Fully integrated into OpenSearch; no need to deploy, host, or maintain a separate MCP server.
+* **Enterprise-grade security**: Uses OpenSearch security for authentication and enforces consistent access control across tools.
+* **Enhanced development efficiency**: Offers a standard interface for all tools, removing the need for custom integration code.
+* **Framework flexibility**: Works with leading AI frameworks like LangChain, Bedrock, and others.

+#### Quickstart

-To setup the MCP server inside OpenSearch, follow these steps:
+To set up the built-in MCP server in OpenSearch, follow these steps.

-**Step 1:** Enable the Experimental Streaming feature to support SSE:
+**Step 1:** Enable the experimental streaming feature to support SSE

-Follow the steps in this [document](https://docs.opensearch.org/docs/latest/install-and-configure/configuring-opensearch/network-settings/#selecting-the-transport) to install the `transport-reactor-netty4` plugin and enable Experimental Streaming.
+Follow the steps in the [documentation](https://docs.opensearch.org/docs/latest/install-and-configure/configuring-opensearch/network-settings/#selecting-the-transport) to install the `transport-reactor-netty4` plugin and enable experimental streaming.

-**Step 2:** Enable the experimental MCP Server:
+**Step 2:** Enable the experimental MCP Server

 ```json
 PUT /_cluster/settings/